Chapter 2:

 “Yeah.
 These locks are primitive.”
 He rubbed his wrists.
 “Your turn.”

+“Thanks.”
+She took it shyly and stood, clearing her throat.
 “Alright, I should be able to blast the gate open.”
-Alina raised her hands, palms facing the gate.

 “Wait.”
-Renji gently pushed her hands down.
+Renji pushed her hands down.
 “We don’t want to start a ruckus.”

-Renji pulled the hairpin apart with a quick snap.
+Renji snapped the hairpin in two.
 “This.”
-He now had a pair of lockpicking pins, one in each hand.
+He now had a pair of lockpicking pins.

 “By the way, how are we able to understand each other?”
 Renji asked.